 Example of Cash Receipt Journal

-Investment of capital by the owner of a business is recorded in cash receipts, sale of an asset for cash is recorded in cash receipts, all kinds of collections from credit customers are recorded in cash receipts, collection of bank interest, dividendDividendDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. or rental income is also recorded in cash receipts journal.
+Investment of capital by the owner of a business is recorded in cash receipts, sale of an asset for cash is recorded in cash receipts, all kinds of collections from credit customers are recorded in cash receipts, collection of bank interest,, dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. or rental income is also recorded in cash receipts journal.

-Further Loan taken by an individual from any bank or financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Another Loan taken by an individual from any bank or financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. is also recorded in the cash receipts journal.
-Any fee and commission received, the maturity of an investment or an insurance policy, tax refunds for both direct and indirect taxes, donations received also forms part of this journal and helps in keeping track of liquidity inflow and cash flow analysis for an organization on a periodic basis which ultimately forms part of IFRS reported financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+Any fee and commission received the maturity of an investment or an insurance policy, tax refunds for direct and indirect taxesIndirect TaxesIndirect tax, also known as consumption tax, is the type of tax the person does not directly bear.
+In contrast, the incidence of such taxes is passed on to the end consumer of goods or services by adding such taxes to the value of those goods or services, like Excise duty, Service tax, VAT, etc., Donations received also form part of this journal and help keep track of liquidity inflow and cash flow analysis for an organization periodically, which ultimately forms part of IFRS reported financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. and various disclosures made to other stakeholders and government authorities.